United Airlines Flight 93: Passenger and crew phone calls

 Passengers and crew began making phone calls to officials and family members starting at 09:30 using GTE airphones and mobile phones.
 Altogether, the passengers and crew made 35 airphone calls and two cell phone calls from the flight.
 Ten passengers and two crew members were able to connect, providing information to family, friends, and others on the ground.

 Tom Burnett made several phone calls to his wife, Deena, beginning at 09:30:32 from rows 24 and 25, though he was assigned a seat in row 4.
 Burnett explained that the plane had been hijacked by men claiming to have a bomb.
 He also said a passenger had been stabbed with a knife and that he believed the bomb threat was a ruse to control the passengers.
 Burnett said the stabbed passenger was dead, having failed to exhibit signs of a pulse.
 The true nature of the mission came to light only six minutes after the hijacking commenced, when Burnett's wife informed him of the attacks on the World Trade Center.

 From there, Burnett was quickly able to piece together the hijackers' true intentions, replying that he had overheard the hijackers talking about "crashing this plane..." before arriving at the shocked conclusion: "Oh, my God.
 It's a suicide mission."
 He began asking her for information about the attacks, interrupting her from time to time to tell other passengers nearby what she was saying.
 He then hung up.
 In his next call, Deena informed Burnett of the attack on the Pentagon.
-Burnett relayed this to the other passengers, and told Deena he and a group of other passengers were putting together a plan to take control of the plane.
+Burnett relayed this to the other passengers and told Deena he and a group of other passengers were putting together a plan to take control of the plane.
 He ended his last call by saying, "Don't worry, we're going to do something."

-An unknown flight attendant attempted to contact the United Airlines maintenance facility at 09:32:29.
+An unknown flight attendant attempted to contact the United Airlines maintenance facility at 09:32:29 from row 34.
 The call lasted 95 seconds, but was not received as it may have been in queue.
 Flight attendant Sandra Bradshaw called the maintenance facility at 09:35:40 from row 33.
 She reported the flight had been hijacked by men with knives who were in the cabin and flight deck and had stabbed another flight attendant, possibly Debbie Welsh.
+Another unknown flight attendant attempted to contact the United Airlines maintenance facility at 09:35:56 from row 33.